johnsonwilliam3/Project-3/README.md

 but it was very easy to finish so I just did it anyway.
 The function Algorithm::extractN pops the most important nodes relative to finalIndex.
 If we would like to change this to be based on congestion or any other index, this can be quickly done. - William

+Instructions - Have a c++ compiler and python installed.
+Go to working directory in cmd and simply run the makefile using "make"